Khmer language: Geographic distribution and dialects

-This alters the quality of any preceding consonant, causing a harder, more emphasized pronunciation.
+This alters the quality of any preceding consonant, causing a harder, more emphasised pronunciation.
 Another unique result is that the syllable is spoken with a low-rising or "dipping" tone much like the "hỏi" tone in Vietnamese.
 For example, some people pronounce ត្រី /[trəj]/ ('fish') as /[tʰəj]/: the /[r]/ is dropped and the vowel begins by dipping much lower in tone than standard speech and then rises, effectively doubling its length.
-Another example is the word រៀន /[riən]/ ('study'), which is pronounced /[ʀiən]/, with the uvular "r" and the same intonation described above.
+Another example is the word រៀន /[riən]/ ('to study'), which is pronounced /[ʀiən]/, with the uvular "r" and the same intonation described above.

 Khmer Krom or Southern Khmer is spoken by the indigenous Khmer population of the Mekong Delta, formerly controlled by the Khmer Empire but part of Vietnam since 1698.
+There have been reports of major restrictions by the Vietnamese government, as well as societal pressures, against usage of the Khmer language among the Khmer Krom, who, since the 1950s, have mostly (sometimes forcibly) taken on Vietnamese names.

-Khmers are persecuted by the Vietnamese government for using their native language and, since the 1950s, have been forced to take Vietnamese names.
-Consequently, very little research has been published regarding this dialect.
-It has been generally influenced by Vietnamese for three centuries and accordingly displays a pronounced accent, tendency toward monosyllabic words and lexical differences from Standard Khmer.
+Consequently, very little research has been published regarding this dialect, although conservation efforts have been underway, both in the form of education and state television.
+Khmer Krom has been generally influenced by Vietnamese for three centuries and accordingly displays a pronounced accent, tendency toward monosyllabic words and lexical differences from Standard Khmer.

 Khmer Khe is spoken in the Se San, Srepok and Sekong river valleys of Sesan and Siem Pang districts in Stung Treng Province.
 Following the decline of Angkor, the Khmer abandoned their northern territories, which the Lao then settled.
 In the 17th century, Chey Chetha XI led a Khmer force into Stung Treng to retake the area.
 The Khmer Khe living in this area of Stung Treng in modern times are presumed to be the descendants of this group.
 Their dialect is thought to resemble that of pre-modern Siem Reap.